NikolaBlagojevic/pyrecodes/docs/html/_sources/usage/installation.rst.txt

     pip install pyrecodes

-pyrecodes can also be installed by `cloning <https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository>`_ the source code repository availalbe on `Github <https://github.com/NikolaBlagojevic/pyrecodes/tree/main>`_.
+pyrecodes can also be installed by `cloning <https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository>`_ the source code available on `Github <https://github.com/NikolaBlagojevic/pyrecodes/tree/main>`_.

 It's good practice to use a virtual environment when installing pyrecodes, to ensure dependencies are isolated from other Python projects on your machine.